 2. Update income and earnings

-Income can change from year to year, hopefully, it goes up due to a raise or money coming in from a side hustle.
-It's important to make sure you're basing your budget on your current income.
-Otherwise, you could be overspending if your income decreased or missing out on some additional savings opportunities if your income increases.
+Our income can change from year to year, it can either decrease because of a pay cut or it can go up due to a raise or money coming in from a side hustle.
+Either way, it's important to make sure you're basing your budget on your current income.
+Otherwise, you could be overspending if your income decreases or missing out on some additional saving and investing opportunities if your income increases.

-When I've received raises I make sure it's accounted for in the budget not just as income but also I designate what categories I will assign that raise to.
+When I've received raises I've made sure it's accounted for in the budget not just as income but I also designated which categories I will assign that raise to.

 3. Update spending and saving categories